-My Experience with the POC Trabec Race MIPS
+Protect that noggin with the Trabec Race MIPS

 When it comes to mountain bike lids, the market is crowded.
 And, especially the “all-mountain” helmet market with tons of new extended-coverage helmets coming online this year alone.
 The Trabec MIPS is a unique player in the market, however, primarily due to the MIPS system.
 This system utilizes an inner plastic foating cage to help absorb impacts much in the same way fluid protects the brain inside the skull.
 Here’s what MIPS has to say:

 The secret behind MIPS’ unique patent comes from the human brain, which is now into its 150,000th year.
 The brain is surrounded by a low-friction cushion of cerebrospinal fluid.
 MIPS imitates the brain’s way of protecting itself by giving the helmet its own low-friction layer between the outer shell and the liner, to absorb much of the energy created by an oblique blow to the head.
 The combination of the brain’s own protection and MIPS therefore ensures maximum protection.

 The Trabec Race MIPS arrived in the heat of the summer and has been worn exclusively since arriving.
 This summer was the hottest on record in Utah, so I’ve certainly been able to put this through the ventilation test.
 And while it may not be as ventilated as some helmets, the vents it does have are effective at keeping things cool in Sahara-like conditions.

 I found the fit of the Trabec to be quite comfortable.
 My head size is about average with an oval shape measuring 57cm in circumference.
 The M/L size seemed slightly snug at first, but on the trail, that snug fit translated into a rock-solid fit and no pressure points.
 The pads have not packed out over time and the fit remains secure with no additional adjustments over time.